 Got back to my room at the Motor Inn at about 10:20pm.

 A nice, pleasant day.

 Got up at about 6:30am.
 Had breakfast (cereal and coffee).
 Got dressed.
 Fiddled around on computer.

-At about 8:50am, I checked out of the Motor Inn.
-Then I spent a few hours walking around the Historic Site.
+I checked out of the Motor Inn at about 8:50am.
+I then spent a few hours walking around the Historic Site.
 Went on a 40-minute Introductory Walking Tour, which provides you with an overview of Port Arthur’s history.

 Went on The Tasman Island Cruise in the afternoon.
 Got to see the Tasman Peninsula’s stunning coastline.
 Also got see a couple of the yachts competing in the Sydney to Hobart Yacht Race.
 Saw fur seals at Tasman Island as well!
 Unfortunately, we didn’t see any dolphins or whales.
 But the cruise was worthwhile!

 Left Port Arthur a bit after 5pm.